Asymptotically almost all \lambda-terms are strongly normalizing: Combinatory logic

 \section{Combinatory logic}

-In this section we show that our main result about strong normalization of random lambda calculus terms does not have an analog in the world of random combinatory logic terms.
-On the contrary, a random combinatory logic term is not strongly normalizing.
+In this section we show that our main result about strong normalization of random $\lambda$-terms does not \corr{hold} in the world of random combinatory terms.
+On the contrary, a random combinatory term is not strongly normalizing.
 The main technique used in this section is the theory of generating functions.

-As stated in section \ref{lambda} we can look at combinatory logic terms as at rooted binary trees whose leaves are labeled with combinators $K$, $S$ and $I$.
-We denote by $\mathcal{F}_n$ the number of such trees with $n$ inner nodes (see section \ref{Combinatory Logic}).
+As stated in Section \ref{lambda} we can look at combinatory terms as at rooted binary trees whose leaves are labeled with combinators $K$, $S$ and $I$.
+We denote by $\mathcal{F}_n$ the number of such trees with $n$ inner nodes (see Section \ref{Combinatory Logic}).
 Obviously the set $\mathcal{F}_n$ is finite.
 We denote its cardinality by $F_n$.
-It is trivial to notice that $F_n = C(n) 3^{n+1}$ where $C(n)$ is $n-th$ Catalan number (see proposition \ref{catalan}).
+It is trivial to notice that $F_n = C(n) 3^{n+1}$ where $C(n)$ is the $n$-th Catalan number (see Proposition \ref{catalan}).